 This post is about Munroe Island and my wonderful homestay experience with Vijeesh and his family.
 Munroe Island in Kerala was a place I accidentally found out about.

 Travelling always gives you welcoming surprises, sometimes in the most unexpected remote places in this world.
 While looking for ways to explore the backwaters of Kerala I stumbled upon a place called Munroturuttu, or in English: “Munroe Island”.

 Most people explore the backwaters from Alleppey, also known as the venice of India.
-However, after reading all the positive reviews about Vijeesh’s homestay I decided to go to Munroe Island instead.
+However, after reading all the positive reviews about Vijeesh’s homestay I decided to go to Munroe Island as well.
 It turned out to be one of the highlights in my Kerala itinerary.

 There was a lot of staring and giggling, but the woman were all friendly and told me when we arrived at the right station.
 It’s these moments that I cherish most in India.
 Some people get annoyed by all the attention, but in the end most people are just curious and helpful.

-With all signs in Malayalam, Kerala’s own language, I would not have known were to get out.
+With all signs in Malayalam, Kerala’s own language, it is a challrenge to know where to get out.
 Munroturuttu train station was nothing more than a single platform and a tea shop surrounded by palm trees.

 A warm welcome in Munroe island

 The tea shop owner already seemed to know where I was going.
 I received a cup of tea and he gestured for me to sit down.
 Another thing that I love about India is that once people adopt you they go out of their way to make sure you are fine.

 He made a phone call to my homestay and in half an hour Vijeesh turned up on a motorbike.
 While driving through Munroe island I could only be amazed with the lush green scenery.
 This truly was paradise on earth.

 At his home his lovely mother had prepared the most delicious Keralan lunch.
 Rice with several chutneys and curries, richly flavoured with coconut and local herbs.
 All served on a banana leaf as is the tradition in Kerala